Subham-Maity/ReactJS-For-Beginners/04.TextUtil Project - Adding Bootstrap to React/README.md

 - Removing Extra spaces.
 - Capitalizing the text of the document.
 - Adding Lowercase and uppercase to the text.
-1. Open Bootstrap [website](https://getbootstrap.com/docs/5.1/getting-started/introduction/) and copy CSS and Bootstrap Bundle in your HTML file (public folder)
+1. Open Bootstrap [website](https://getbootstrap.com/docs/5.1/getting-started/introduction/) and copy CSS and Bootstrap Bundle and paste on your HTML file (public folder)

 **node** - copy from Starter Template